July 2007 Pakistan bombings: 15 July

 On 15 July 2007, two separate armed attacks occurred in Matta, Swat and Dera Ismail Khan.

 The first bombing was a coordinated attack on a military convoy in Matta, a town in Swat District, which killed 16 paramilitary troops and five civilians.
 According to a security official, the suicide attack involved two cars, one of which hit the convoy from the front causing the most casualties, while the other hit the convoy from the rear.
 According to witnesses, the twin blasts tore through the roofs of six houses and damaged around thirty nearby shops.
 An explosives-packed motorcycle was also set off with a remote-controlled device, which had been left in the same vicinity.
 The security forces immediately cordoned off the area and gunship helicopters started hovering overhead.
 Several suspects who were thought to be involved were detained by the authorities.

 In the second attack, in Dera Ismail Khan, a suicide bomber targeted a police recruitment center, killing at least 28 people and injuring nearly 60 others who were taking their police entrance exams.
 Twelve policemen and sixteen candidates were among the dead.
 The suicide bomber blew himself up at the recruiting center’s main reception area.
 According to the witness accounts, the center was filled with 200 job applicants appearing in written examinations and getting medical checkups.
-A bomb disposal squad responded and defused two live hand grenades which were recovered from the scene.
+Bomb disposal experts defused two live hand grenades recovered from the scene.